WWE News: Jeff Hardy Reveals His Future Goals In His Return To WWE

 By those words, it is completely obvious that he wants to head back to WWE and return to where everything started.
 There are some obstacles that they would have to get past, but it would make great business sense for Triple H and Vince McMahon to welcome the Hardys back with their “Broken” gimmick.

-Jeff went on to say that he still follows what WWE is currently doing and that the WrestleMania 33 match between Goldberg and Brock Lesnar with be “something big.”
+Jeff went on to say that he still follows what WWE is currently doing and that the WrestleMania 33 match between Goldberg and Brock Lesnar will be “something big.”

 For years, WWE has been without the Hardy Boyz and fans would love to see them bring their incredibly popular gimmick to the company.
 Jeff went on to say that he’s having a lot of fun as things are now, but as for WWE, he does “kind of miss those crowds” and hopes to be able to “revisit them.”